The Consciousness Tax: The Cost of Existing

 The Monthly Invoice

-Precision as violence.
+A clean digital document with Nexus branding.
 Every line item calculated to the fractional credit.
-The total is always larger than the rent notice beside it on the holographic display.
+The precision is a form of violence.
+The total is always larger than the rent notice displayed beside it.

 The Moment of Decline

-When a license renewal is declined, the world gets slower, dimmer, simpler.
-A neural interface flickering as processing allocation drops.
+When a license renewal is rejected and the processing allocation begins to drop — the world getting slower, dimmer, simpler.
 You can feel yourself becoming less.
+The tax is collected in cognitive capacity rather than credits.

 Consciousness Licensing